John Montagu, 4th Earl of Sandwich: Personal life

-Sandwich retired from public duty in 1782, and lived another ten years in retirement at what was then the family seat, Hinchingbrooke House, Huntingdonshire, dying on 30 April 1792.
+Sandwich retired from public duty in 1782, and lived another ten years in retirement at the family seat, Hinchingbrooke House, Huntingdonshire, dying on 30 April 1792.
 His title of Earl of Sandwich passed to his eldest son, John Montagu, 5th Earl of Sandwich, who was 48 years old at the time.
 Sandwich was buried in All Saints' Church in Barnwell, Northamptonshire, of which only the chancel survives, kept to preserve the Montagu tombs.

 Legacy

 Sandwich retired in 1782.
 Despite holding a number of important posts during his career, Sandwich's incompetence and corruption were legendary, inspiring the saying: "Seldom has any man held so many offices and accomplished so little."

-Recently, some historians have begun to suggest that Lord Sandwich was not perhaps as incompetent as suggested, but that previous historians have placed too much emphasis on sources from his political enemies.
+Some historians have suggested that Lord Sandwich was not perhaps as incompetent as suggested, but that previous historians have placed too much emphasis on sources from his political enemies.

 The sandwich

-The modern sandwich is named after Lord Sandwich, but the exact circumstances of its invention and original use are still the subject of debate.
-A rumour in a contemporaneous travel book called Tour to London by Pierre-Jean Grosley formed the popular myth that bread and meat sustained Lord Sandwich at the gambling table but Sandwich had many bad habits, including the Hellfire Club, and any story may be a creation after the fact.
+The modern sandwich is named after Lord Sandwich, but the circumstances of its invention and original use are the subject of debate.
+A rumour in a contemporaneous travel book by Pierre-Jean Grosley, Tour to London (published 1772), formed the popular myth that bread and meat sustained Lord Sandwich at the gambling table, but Sandwich had many habits, including the Hellfire Club, and any story may be a creation after the fact.
 Lord Sandwich was a very conversant gambler, the story goes, and he did not take the time to have a meal during his long hours playing at the card table.
-Consequently, he would ask his servants to bring him slices of meat between two slices of bread, a habit well known among his gambling friends.
+Consequently, he would ask his servants to bring him slices of meat between two slices of bread, a habit known among his gambling friends.
 Other people, according to this account, began to order "the same as Sandwich!", and thus the "sandwich" was born.
 The sober alternative to this account is provided by Sandwich's biographer N. A. M. Rodger, who suggests that Sandwich's commitments to the navy, to politics, and to the arts mean that the first sandwich was more likely to have been consumed at his work desk.